FMLBeast/xrp-wallet-manager/README.md

 ### Security Warnings

 - **Never share your private key** with anyone
-- **Keep your .env file secure** and never commit it to version control
+- **Keep your master password secret** and store encrypted exports in safe locations
 - **Protect `data/wallets.enc`** – the GUI stores encrypted secrets here; keep it private and backed up.
 - **Use testnet for development** and testing
 - **Master password is required** – it encrypts `data/wallets.enc`.
 Losing it means you must restore wallets from the original seed/private key backups.